 CEUs Available

 Continuing Education Units are automatically available for Social Workers, LMHC’s, and LMFT’s.
-For additional information on other CEUs, please contact Taylor Prather at tprather@seasonscenter.org.
+For additional information on other CEUs, please contact Isabel at isaemisch@seasonscenter.org.

-To inquire about hosting an upcoming course, please contact Taylor Prather at tprather@seasonscenter.org.
+To inquire about hosting an upcoming course, please contact Isabel at isaemisch@seasonscenter.org.

 LivingWorks ASIST is a two-day face-to-face workshop featuring powerful audiovisuals, discussions, and simulations.
 At a LivingWorks ASIST workshop, participants will learn how to prevent suicide by recognizing signs, providing a skilled intervention, and developing a safety plan to keep someone alive.
 Two knowledgeable, supportive trainers will guide participants through the course, ensuring participant comfort and safety.